iamnotbobby/dig-tool/docs/SETTINGS.md

 ## Auto-Walk

-These settings control the automation features that work together to automate digging activities.

-### Auto-Walk Settings

-**Auto Walk Enabled**
 Automatically moves your character around while digging.
 Cannot be used with Custom Cursor.
 Covers more ground automatically using built-in patterns or custom ones you create.

+### Auto-Walk Settings

 **Walk Duration (0-∞)**
 How long to hold down movement keys in milliseconds.
 Higher values create longer movement steps, lower values create shorter, more precise movements.

-**Max Wait Time (0-∞)**
+**Max Wait Time (1000-∞)**
-Maximum time to wait for target engagement after moving.
+Maximum time to wait for target engagement after moving in milliseconds.
 If no target found, advances to next movement step.

 **Dynamic Walkspeed**
 Increases walk duration based on how much items you collect to simulate the walkspeed decrease in-game.
 Uses a mathematical equation to calculate this.